 Blaine’s magic was supportive in nature and elicited human reactions across all manner of spectators.
 Watching David Blaine is like listening to Erik Satie, the originator of ambient music.
 Ambient music was the precursor to background music (movie soundtracks are often in this genre).
 It’s intended to support the scene, rather than draw attention to the music.
 His spectators included homeless people, people who spoke different languages, A-list celebrities, and even US Presidents Bill Clinton and George W. Bush.

 Some of the tricks I feel most comfortable performing to this day are those Blaine performed on his first TV specials.
 They are direct, simple in plot, and effective.
 Blaine inspired me and a flurry of other magicians, including Derren Brown.
 If you ever think to yourself, “Well, that might be real,” remember that he has made a lifetime study of tricking you into believing that.

 David Blaine is appearing at the Murat Theatre in Indianapolis

 Magician Lennart Green

-When I first event I saw Lennart Green present a TED Talk, I was reminded of the stories I’d heard Dai Vernon tell of Max Malini, legendary magician of the late 1800’s.
+Lennart Green may not be as sexy as David Blaine, Derren Brown, or Criss Angel, but he has the chops to match all three.
+When I first saw Lennart Green present a TED Talk, I was reminded of the stories I’d heard Dai Vernon tell of Max Malini, legendary magician of the late 1800’s.
 Max Malini was unlike the measured, elegant style and polished demeanor that that could describe most (maybe all) magicians of the era.
-It takes great skill to be as skillful as Lennart Green and present at an event as a confused old man.
+It takes great skill to be as skillful as Lennart Green and present yourself as a confused old man.

 Magician Lennart Green's performance style seemed erratic, messy, and alive.